Hywan/gutenberg-parser-rs/README.md

 [Gutenberg] is a new post editor for the [WordPress] ecosystem.
 A post has always been HTML, and it continues to be.
 The difference is that the HTML is annotated.
-Like most annotation language, it is located in comments, like this:
+Like most annotation languages, it is located in comments, like this:

 ```html
 <h1>Famous post</h1>